Cost Of Illicit And Legal Drugs Sold On The Street

 Single Doses

-A single dose, or a hit, will be less expensive than buying a bottle of pills, buying by gram, or buying by ounce—depending on the type of drug and the typical dosage.
+A single dose, or a hit, will be less expensive than buying a bottle of pills, buying by gram, or buying by ounce, depending on the type of drug and the typical dosage.

-Call Today To Find Drug Addiction Treatment
+Drug Addiction Treatment Options

 This page does not provide medical advice.
 See more